stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 If the transformation code is correct we should now see the quad in 3D with the right-hand edge sloping away from the viewer like an open door:

 ![Perspective Quad](perspective.png)

+Note that the translation component of the view transform was reverted back to the centre of the screen.

 ---